joprice/sbt-jni/README.md

 sbt-jni
 =======

 Sbt plugin for projects with jni sources.

+On `compile`, the `jniCompile` task will be run.
+It first runs the `javah` task, which generates JNI headers.
+Headers generated for jni classes will end up in `headersPath`, which defaults to `target/native/include`.
+The final library will be in `binPath`, which defaults to `target/native/bin`.

 Install
 --------